rcardin/rcardin.github.io/_posts/2019-12-15-pimp-my-library-pattern.markdown

 The standard library extensively uses the pattern.
 All the type defined with the suffix `Ops` implement the pattern.
 Have a look at the [`StringOps`](https://www.scala-lang.org/api/2.12.2/scala/collection/immutable/StringOps.html) type for an example.

+### Dotty (Scala 3)

+In the new version of Scala, Dotty or Scala 3, the possibility to extend a class with a new method becomes idiomatic. _Extension methods_ are methods that have a parameter clause in front of the defined identifier.

+{% highlight scala %}
+def (integer: Int) days = Period.ofDays(integer)
+{% endhighlight %}

+You don't need to use `implicit` classes anymore.
+The resulting code is easier to understand than in the previous version of Scala.

+Extension methods translate to methods where the leading parameter section is moved to after the defined identifier.
+So, the definition of days above translates to the plain method, and can also be invoked as such:

+{% highlight scala %}
+val period = days(42)
+{% endhighlight %}

+In Dotty, extension methods have a lot of other interesting properties that are beyond the scope of this post.
+If you are interested in them, please refer to Dotty documentation, [Extension Methods](https://dotty.epfl.ch/docs/reference/contextual/extension-methods.html).

 ## Kotlin

 Also, the newbie JVM-based language, Kotlin, has its implementation of the _Pimp my library_ pattern.
 In Kotlin slang, the pattern implementation it's called _Extension functions_.
 The pattern was introduced in the language to contrast the fact that the majority of the libraries a Kotlin developer could use are in Java, and not in Kotlin.